 There are many ways you can help to care for Dartmoor and gain new skills.

-As part of our Donate for Dartmoor scheme, you can donate your time by volunteering for a variety of conservation projects, including practical work days with our Rangers.
+As part of our Donate for Dartmoor scheme, you can donate your time by volunteering for a variety of conservation projects, including practical work days and regular events.

 You can also receive information about volunteering events and other Dartmoor news by signing up to our e-newsletter.